Thyristor: History

 An earlier gas-filled tube device called a thyratron provided a similar electronic switching capability, where a small control voltage could switch a large current.
 It is from a combination of "thyratron" and "transistor" that the term "thyristor" is derived.

 In recent years, some manufacturers have developed thyristors using silicon carbide (SiC) as the semiconductor material.
-These have applications in high temperature environments, being capable of operating at temperatures up to 350°C.
+These have applications in high-temperature environments, being capable of operating at temperatures up to 350 degC.